-Located beside the chaincase under the cab, to gain access, tilt cab.
-Ideal location for spare plugs, belt, rope, etc.
+Located under the cab.
+To gain access, tilt cab.
+Ideal location for spare plugs, belt, rope, etc. Spark plugs and other breakable emergency items should be wrapped in foam or similar material.
+This will prevent possible breakage while travelling over rough or bumpy terrain.